jruby/activerecord-jdbc-adapter/README.txt

     jruby -S gem install activerecord-jdbcderby-adapter

-2. If using ActiveRecord 2.0 (Rails 2.0) or greater, you can skip to the next step.
-Otherwise, ensure the following code gets executed in your script:

-    require 'rubygems'
-    gem 'activerecord-jdbc-adapter'
-    require 'jdbc_adapter'
-    require 'active_record'

-3. After this you can establish a JDBC connection like this:
+2. After this you can establish a JDBC connection like this:

     ActiveRecord::Base.establish_connection(
       :adapter => 'jdbcderby',